Sean Weatherspoon

-Franklin De'Sean "Sean" Weatherspoon (born December 29, 1987), is a former American football linebacker.
-He played college football at the University of Missouri, and was drafted by the Atlanta Falcons with the 19th overall pick in the 2010 NFL Draft.
-He has also played for the Arizona Cardinals.
+Franklin De'Sean Weatherspoon (born December 29, 1987) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Missouri Tigers and was selected by the Atlanta Falcons with the 19th overall pick in the 2010 NFL draft.
+He also played for the Arizona Cardinals.

-Early years
+Early life

 Weatherspoon attended Jasper High School in Jasper, Texas, where he was a versatile athlete who was an accomplished three-sport star in Texas, including as a linebacker in football.
 He was the 2006 recipient of the defensive Willie Ray Smith Award.
 He was named the Texas District 22-3A player of the year as a senior; after making 98 tackles in 2005 for the Jasper Bulldogs.
 He had 8 tackles for loss in 2005, and added 4 quarterback sacks along with 2 interceptions from his linebacker position as well.
 His high school football career also included a second-team All-State pick.
 He also played receiver on offense, and had 27 catches for 428 yards and 7 touchdowns.
 He was a first-team All-District selection as a junior in 2004 at linebacker, after registering 105 tackles, 6 tackles for loss, 2 QB sacks and 3 interceptions.
 He was named the 22-3A defensive newcomer of the year as a sophomore in 2003; when he amassed 101 stops, 3 tackles for loss, 1 QB sack and 2 interceptions.
 He was an All-District performer as a guard in basketball.

 In track & field, Weatherspoon was an All-State high jumper.
 At the 2005 District 22-3A Championships, he won the high jump event with a leap of 1.89 meters (6-2), and ran the fourth leg on the Bulldogs 4 × 200 relay, helping them earn a first-place finish with a school-record time of 1:30.62 minutes.
 He posted personal-best leaps of 1.97 meters (6 ft 5 in) in the high jump and 6.40 meters (20-11) in the long jump.
 He also competed as a sprinter, running the 200-meter dash in 22.9 seconds, and was also timed at 4.5 seconds in the 40-yard dash.

 Considered only a two-star recruit by Rivals.com, Weatherspoon was not ranked among the best linebacker prospects in the nation.
 He chose Missouri over Iowa State, Houston, Tulane, and TCU, among others.